MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ### Deep links

 You can create deep links to entities in Teams.
-They're used to create links that navigate to content and information within your tab.
+These are used to create links that navigate to content and information within your tab.
 For more information, see [create deep links to content and features in Teams](~/concepts/build-and-test/deep-links.md).

 ### Task modules